-Course content for physical fitness activities will include: section of clothing, equipment, terminology, basic fundamental skills and safety.
+Course content for physical fitness activities will include: selection of clothing, equipment, terminology, basic fundamental skills and safety.
 Written and/or skills tests are a part of each course.
 The purpose of this course is to provide students an opportunity to learn exercise walking skills and the knowledge and understanding of concepts related to those skills.
 Students will benefit from today's emphasis on lifetime individual sport and recreational activities while receiving one-hour elective credit for either their associate's degree or for personal enjoyment.
 This course is also transferable to many four-year institutions as a P.E. credit for those students seeking a baccalaureate degree.

+171 Jogging

-171 Jogging 1 Credit Hour 2 Billable Contact Hours Prerequisite: ENGL 090 and RDG 090 or qualifying scores on ACT or COMPASS test
+Prerequisite: RDG 090 and ENGL 090 or qualifying score on accepted placement tests